 Both Jamie and Aurelia are tentative.
 She makes her attraction clear in little ways; but he’s her boss.
 And, on Jamie’s part, with the way he’s been mistreated by two people he thought he had every reason to trust, he’s understandably guarded.

-When he leaves to return to New York City, their goodbye is tender and not so easy.
+When he leaves to return to New York City, their goodbye is tender and not easy.
 Is this love?
 Has Jamie learned what he needs?
 He thinks about Aurelia everywhere he goes.
 It’s pretty scary when you’ve been hurt.
-But, he’s willing, he thinks, to give a different love another chance.
+But, he’s willing to give a different love another chance.

 There are problems, yes, and compromises that must be made.
 First, Jamie has to learn to speak some Portuguese.
 He does.
 Fast.
 So, right before Christmas, Jamie travels back to France; finds Aurelia’s family home, and asks her father for her hand in marriage.